Design Process

 I begin by understanding the following:

-• Constraints: Technology, deadline, etc.
+• Constraints: Technology, team strength, deadlines, etc.

 2